The Distinguished Gentleman’s Ride and The Movember Foundation are working together to tackle men’s health issues.

 Family History : A man with a father or brother who developed prostate cancer is twice as likely to develop the disease.
 If you’re 45 or over and prostate cancer is in your family, you should strike up the conversation about PSA testing with your doctor.

-Ethnicity: Prostate cancer has an increased occurrence in black African and Afro-Caribbean men.
+Ethnicity: Prostate cancer has an increased occurrence in men of African and Afro-Caribbean descent.
 If you’re 45 or over, get in contact with your doctor about PSA testing.

 For more information on prostate cancer including symptoms, testing, treatment options and support resources, head over to the ‘your health’ section on Movember.com.